-Contests have been central to much of the recent progress in machine learning.
-However, contests are very difficult to design and execute well.
-Some are spectacularly successful~\cite{BelKor07_KDDExp}; others less so.
-Even when less than successful, a contest that makes data publicly-available can be valuable, and insights from the contest can be useful to the community.
-Here, we describe our analysis of data that was made publicly-available recently for a contest on evaluating metrics to predict generalization in deep learning~\cite{JFYx20_contest_v10,JFYx20_contest_v11}.
-For Contest participants, the data were so-called \emph{pre-trained models}.
-These neural network (NN) models were trained to two computer vision (CV) tasks; and they can be partitioned into sub-groups, where each sub-group had multiple models with a given depth, but trained with different optimization hyperparameter values.
-Our detailed analysis of these pre-trained models provides new refined insight: on how theories for generalization perform on well-trained versus poorly-trained models; on how this depends in subtle ways on what can be interpreted as implicit scale versus implicit shape parameters of the models learned by these NNs; on how metrics for model quality depend on architectural parameters versus solver parameters; and on how these depend on access (or not) to training/testing data, initialization,~etc.
+Our analysis of these pre-trained Contest models provides new insights---on how theories for generalization perform on well-trained versus poorly-trained models; on how this depends in subtle ways on what can be interpreted as implicit scale versus implicit shape parameters of the models learned by these DNNs; and on how model quality metrics depend on architectural parameters versus solver parameters.
+Most importantly, this work helps clarify why the \ALPHAHAT metric performs so well.